-Motor trolling is permitted county-wide (three hooks, baits or lures per person).
+Motor trolling is permitted countywide (three hooks, baits or lures per person).

-- Baraboo River: > - ★ Devils Lake: Only largemouth or smallmouth bass less than 14" may be kept except one fish may be over 18".
+- Baraboo River: 🗻 - ★ Devil's Lake: Only largemouth or smallmouth bass less than 14" may be kept, except one fish may be over 18".
 Only one northern pike may be kept and it must be at least 32".
-Possession and use of spears, bows/crossbows and similar devices is prohibited. - Dutch Hollow Lake: Five northern pike may be kept except pike between 25-35" must be released. - Lake Redstone: Muskellunge must be at least 50". - Mirror Lake: Five northern pike may be kept except pike between 25-35" must be released. - · Virginia Lake: Only 10 panfish may be kept. - Wisconsin River (including Lake WI and all sloughs (Gallus Slough), bayous, flowages, and tributaries upstream to the first dam or highway bridge): Upstream from the Highway 12 bridge, muskellunge must be at least 50".
-The season for catfish is open all year except from the Prairie du Sac Dam downstream to the Highway 12 bridge, where the open season is May 7 through Nov.
-30. From the Wisconsin Dells Dam upstream, Only one northern pike may be kept and it must be at least 32".
+Possession and use of spears, bows/crossbows and similar devices is prohibited. - Dutch Hollow Lake: Five northern pike may be kept, except pike between 25-35" must be released. - ★ Lake Redstone: Muskellunge must be at least 50". - Mirror Lake: Five northern pike may be kept, except pike between 25-35" must be released. - Virginia Lake: Only 10 panfish may be kept. - Wisconsin River (including Lake WI and all sloughs (Gallus Slough), bayous, flowages, and tributaries upstream to the first dam or highway bridge): Upstream from the Highway 12 bridge, muskellunge must be at least 50".
+The season for catfish is open all year, except from the Prairie du Sac Dam downstream to the Highway 12 bridge, where the open season is May 4 through Nov.
+30. From the Wisconsin Dells Dam upstream, only one northern pike may be kept and it must be at least 32".
 Upstream from the Prairie du Sac Dam, walleye and sauger from 15" but less than 20" and only one fish over 28" may be kept.
-Below the Prairie du Sac Dam, only three walleye or sauger may be kept and walleye must be at least 18" and sauger or hybrids must be at least 15". - White Mound Lake: Only largemouth and smallmouth bass less than 14" may be kept except one fish may be over 18"
+Below the Prairie du Sac Dam, walleye must be at least 18" and sauger or hybrids must be at least 15". - White Mound Lake: Only largemouth and smallmouth bass less than 14" may be kept, except one fish may be over 18".